 Associate Conductor, Hallé Pops

-His diverse repertoire, versatility and aptitude for communication with audiences of all genres, has led to exciting conducting projects with an eclectic range of artists from instrumentalists Jack Liebeck, Guy Johnston, Xeufei Yang, Julian Lloyd Webber, Alan Opie, Peter Donohoe, Julian Bliss, Alexander Sitkovetsky, Mark Simpson, Joanna MacGregor, Stephen Hough, Amy Dickson and The Chieftains, to singers Katie Melua, Katherine Jenkins, Noah Stewart, Alfie Boe, John Barrowman, Tony Hadley, Natasha Marsh, Chris De Burgh, Hayley Westenra, Louise Dearman, Alexandra Burke, Clare Teal and Michael Ball.
-Previous seasons’ highlights include the Queen’s Jubilee Concert at Chatsworth House, the Royal Festival Hall tribute concert for Stanley Black, conducting a gala event at Windsor Castle for Prince Charles, the Westminster Abbey Memorial Concert for Alastair Cooke, the award-winning Pitch Perfect at Wembley for BBCTV’s Children in Need with the BBC Singers and the televised Music Nation concert from the Clyde Auditorium in Glasgow.
+His diverse repertoire, versatility and aptitude for communication with audiences of all genres, has led to exciting conducting projects with an eclectic range of artists from instrumentalists Jack Liebeck, Guy Johnston, Xeufei Yang, Julian Lloyd Webber, Alan Opie, Peter Donohoe, Julian Bliss, Alexander Sitkovetsky, Mark Simpson, Joanna MacGregor, Stephen Hough, Amy Dickson and The Chieftains, to singers Katie Melua, Katherine Jenkins, Noah Stewart, Alfie Boe, KT Tunstall, John Barrowman, Tony Hadley, Natasha Marsh, Chris De Burgh, Hayley Westenra, Louise Dearman, Matt Ford, Alexandra Burke, Clare Teal and Michael Ball.
+Previous seasons’ highlights include the Queen’s Jubilee Concert at Chatsworth House, the Royal Festival Hall tribute concert for Stanley Black, conducting a gala event at Windsor Castle for Prince Charles, the Westminster Abbey Memorial Concert for Alastair Cooke, the award-winning Pitch Perfect at Wembley for BBCTV’s Children in Need with the BBC Singers, the televised Music Nation concert from the Clyde Auditorium in Glasgow and, for BBC Music Day, Texas with the BBCSSO at the Barrowland Ballroom.

 From 2005 to 2010, Stephen was invited to conduct the annual televised BBC Proms in the Park with the BBC Philharmonic, and since 2011, has appeared every year on the live TV broadcasts of the BBC Scottish Symphony Orchestra’s Last Night of the Proms celebrations.
-Back in 2008, the hugely successful Doctor Who Prom represented his Royal Albert Hall Proms début, and subsequently he has returned to the BBC Proms in 2012 conducting the Northern Sinfonia, and again in 2014 conducting the BBC Philharmonic for two televised Proms.
+Back in 2008, the hugely successful Doctor Who Prom represented his Royal Albert Hall Proms début, and subsequently he has returned to the BBC Proms in 2012 conducting the Northern Sinfonia, in 2014 conducting the BBC Philharmonic for two televised Proms.
+The Folk Prom, broadcast on BBC4 in the 2018 season, marked his first Prom with the BBC Concert Orchestra, and returns to conduct them at the 2019 Proms later this year.

-His 2016/2017 Season includes further engagements with orchestras including the Royal Philharmonic, Hallé, Orkest van het Oosten (Netherlands), RTÉ Concert Orchestra, Brighton Philharmonic, City of Birmingham Symphony Orchestra, Royal Northern Sinfonia, Bournemouth Symphony Orchestra, BBC Concert Orchestra, Ulster Orchestra and the BBC Scottish Symphony Orchestra.
+His 2018/2019 Season highlights include further engagements with the Hallé, Royal Philharmonic, RTÉ Concert Orchestra, Orchestre National de Lyon, Brighton Philharmonic, Royal Scottish National Orchestra, City of Birmingham Symphony Orchestra, Royal Northern Sinfonia, Bournemouth Symphony Orchestra, Jersey Chamber Orchestra, BBC Concert Orchestra, Ulster Orchestra, Royal Liverpool Philharmonic Orchestra and the BBC Scottish Symphony Orchestra.

 For further information about Stephen please visit www.stephenbell.info